LemmyNet/rfcs/text/0000-csam-filtering.md

     * If the checks failed because it returned positive for CSAM, the user and his post/comment/dm with the options enabled in the admin panel.

-    * If the checks failed because an error
+    * If the checks failed because an error it should either let it through or block it.

     * The checks should be scalable that it isnt lagging a large instance behind of images.
 Best case it should cache hashes of allready known bad images of previous checks.
 (Some of the services have "Bulk" image uploads, those should be used if there is such option.)